 Top 10 tech stocks on the ASX in 2021

-Though markets have been mostly calm in 2021, we look at some of the most promising tech stocks currently listed in Australia.
+As markets remain volatile in the new year, we look at some of the most promising tech stocks currently listed in Australia.

 Investing in technology